Legacy-Repository/arc-self-hosted-runner/README.md

 -lh give the laout, size and headings

-Then check the blobs size
+Then check the blobs sizee